An Opinion from the President of the Folmont Property Owners Association

 together.
 There is no separation between this Association and its members.
 Our

-founding covenants bind us together and require that we find solutions to our
+founding covenants bind us together (Click on the word Covenant to review the document) and require that we find solutions to our

 challenges that satisfy the collective will of the membership.